Nelly (Egyptian entertainer): Fawazir Nelly

 Of her large amount of artistic work, Nelly is best known throughout the Arab World for her Fawazir Ramadan (فوازير رمضان; translates as Ramadan puzzles), a set of TV comedy shows with much music and dancing, with Nelly the star of the shows.
 The hugely followed shows were broadcast to tens of major Arab television stations throughout the Arab World on a daily basis during the holy month of Ramadan, mixed with general entertainment segments.
 Each year's "fawazir" series was held together around a different organizing theme.
 The shows included: Fawazir Arusty (1980), Fawazir Al Khatbah (1981), Fawazir Alam Wareq (1990), Fawazir Sanduq El Dunya (1991), Fawazir Om El Oreaf (1992), Fawazir Dunya Laaba (1995), Fawazir Zay El Naharda (1996).
 Nelly's last fawazir was in 1996, but she did a show in the fawazir style called Alf Leila Wa Leila in 2001.
 Since then, Nelly has turned down a number of proposals to do another fawazir by reason of "a lack of fresh ideas".

 Recent years

 Nelly has largely retired from making films, comedy shows, and music, but she has been visible as a guest personality on a number of TV talk & entertainment programs.
 She also served as a judge in 2006 in The X Factor, XSeer Al Najah TV singing talent search show.
-In January 2010 it was reported that Nelly accepted an actress role in a proposed serious TV drama.
-If this proposal goes to completion, it will be Nelly's first serious drama role since 1989.